-PRICE Replacement Pilot grantees are required to supplement the grant with nonfederal amounts exceeding 50% of the HUD grant.
+PRICE Replacement Pilot grantees are required to supplement ("match") the amount of the Pilot request with nonfederal amounts exceeding 50% of the amount requested under the Pilot.

 HUD is publishing three quick summary documents.
 This document speaks specifically to the PRICE Replacement Pilot.